Professor of Music

 address: 120 School of Music Bldg, Houston, TX 77204-4017

-Dr. Charles Hausmann has been Professor of Conducting at the Moores School of Music, University of Houston since 1985 where he teaches choral conducting and literature, and supervises the master's and doctoral programs in conducting.
+Dr. Charles Hausmann has been Professor of Conducting at the Moores School of Music, University of Houston since 1985 where he teaches choral conducting and literature.
 As conductor of the Houston Symphony Chorus from 1986-2014, Dr. Hausmann prepared the chorus for over 300 performances with the Symphony and has lead them on numerous tours to Mexico and Europe.
 Also active as a church musician, he has been Director of Music at churches in Colorado, Kentucky, New Jersey, and Texas.
 He currently serves as Director of the St. Philip Presbyterian Church Choir in Houston.

 Last season he prepared over forty performances with university, symphony, and church choirs.
 Major works prepared under his direction last season include: Mendelssohn's Elijah, Kodaly's, Te Deum, Brahms' Triumphlied, Beethoven's Missa Solemnis, and Orff's Carmina Burana.
 He also prepares the annual performances of Handel's Messiah and holiday pops programs with the Houston Symphony.

 This past Summer he prepared choruses for performances of Haydn's Lord Nelson Mass, and the Berlioz Requiem with the Orquesta Sinfonica de Mineria in Mexico City, an orchestra for which he has prepared numerous major works.
 In July he conducted the Ocean Grove New Jersey Choral Festival with a chorus of 1675 singers.